culanomeara/adventureswithwood/README.md

 #### Log In To Update or Delete

+Users must be logged in and be the author to update or delete a post/project.
 Some site users might try to update or delete projects or posts by manually entering the URL into the browser URL bar.
 If a user tries this, they will be rdirected to the sign in page.
-If they log in correctly adn they are the author then the update/delete page will appear, if not, they will be gvein the 403(permission denied) page.
+If they log in correctly and they are the author then the update/delete page will appear.
+If not, they will be gvein the 403(permission denied) page.

 ![Delete Project/Post Logged In](readme/assets/images/edit-project-logged-in.png)